 Students and faculty should visit the UK Education Abroad (EA) website for more information about international education programming.
 The Bingham Seminar is offered in coordination with the Education Abroad office.
 Students, please note that Education Abroad provides scholarships to UK students and has excellent information on a wide range of external funding opportunities, too.
 Bingham Seminar participants are highly encouraged to apply for EA support.
 Specific deadlines apply and many are quite early.

 The seminar also includes the Thomas D. Clark Lectureship in the Humanities, which allows the seminar instructor to invite a distinguished person in the field of study to offer two lectures, one for the public and the other for the seminar.
-The Clark Lectureship provides an honorarium of up to $2,000 and also covers transportation and hospitality expenses of the speaker.
+The Clark Lectureship provides an honorarium of up to $2,000 and also covers transportation and lodging expenses of the speaker.

 The seminar and lectures will be offered in the 2016 spring semester and May.
 The instructor is responsible for documenting the Bingham Seminar experience, with documentation due by the beginning of fall semester 2016 according to a format mutually agreed upon by the instructor and director of the Gaines Center.
 Past documentation has been creative, including a journal of student and faculty experiences and a website featuring travel photographs and student comments about their educational experience.

 View a list of past Bingham Seminars and Clark Lectures here.